MarkusTeufelberger/rippled-distrotest/README.md

 No backports are available, but rippled builds on newer Debian versions.

-Another issue is the CMake version (rippled requires at least CMake version 3.1.0).
+Another issue is the old CMake version.

 ### Stretch